What is a Roth IRA and How Does It Work? Your Tax-Free Future

 Contribute After-Tax Dollars

 You fund your Roth IRA with money you've already paid taxes on.
-This means your contributions won't be tax-deductible in the current year.
+This means your contributions do not offer an immediate tax deduction.

 2

-Once funds are in your Roth IRA, you invest them in a variety of assets like stocks, bonds, or mutual funds.
+Once funds are in your Roth IRA, you choose how to invest them within the account, typically in stocks, bonds, mutual funds, or ETFs.
 Your investments grow tax-free over time.

 3